 Cybersecurity incidents are increasing, and it is highly likely that all organisations will, at some point, face a security incident.
-When a cybersecurity incident occurs, it is essential that it is managed effectively to reduce the amount of harm.
+Good incident management policies are essential to reduce the amount of harm from cybersecurity incidents.

 What is a cybersecurity incident?

-Cybersecurity incidents take the form of many different guises.
+Cybersecurity incidents have many different forms.
 These incidents are often characterised as ransomware, malware, service denial, and phishing attacks.
 These cyber-attacks usually involve:

 How to prepare, prevent, and manage cybersecurity incidents